Schedule a meeting

 There is an increasing interest in intercompany financing from the tax authorities.
 This is partially due to the guidelines published by the OECD.
 Chapter X of the Transfer Pricing Guidelines provides specific guidance on financial transactions, such as intercompany loans.

-How can our Transfer Pricing services support you with your intercompany loans?
+How our Transfer Pricing services support you with your intercompany loans

 Quantera Global: